Bob Errey: Playing career

 Errey was born in Montreal, Quebec.
 As a youth, he played in the 1977 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough, Ontario.

 Errey played junior ice hockey with the Peterborough Petes of the Ontario Hockey League from 1980 to 1983.
 During that time he teamed with Steve Yzerman to form the top line, and led the team in goals with 53 in 1983.
 Errey would eventually reunite with Yzerman in Detroit for one full season and two half seasons in the mid 1990s.

 Errey played most notably for the Pittsburgh Penguins, but also played for the Buffalo Sabres, San Jose Sharks, Detroit Red Wings, Dallas Stars and New York Rangers.
 He won two Stanley Cups as a member of the Penguins in 1991 and 1992.
-He was also a member of Team Canada in 1997 winning a gold medal at the World Championships and appeared in the 1995 Stanley Cup Finals with Detroit.
+He was also a member of Team Canada in 1997 winning a gold medal at the World Championships and appeared in the 1995 Stanley Cup Final with Detroit.
 With the Penguins, he originally wore jersey #10 then settled with #12.
 He retired in 1999 after playing the entire 1998–99 season with the Hartford Wolf Pack of the American Hockey League.

 Errey served as the captain of the San Jose Sharks for the 1993-94 NHL season and part of the 1994-95 season.